Strength of Minibatch Noise in SGD: Noise Structure for Generic Settings

-\begin{remark} One crucial message this theorem delivers is that the SGD noise is different in strength and shape in different kinds of local minima and that they need to be analyzed differently.
+The proof is given in Appendix~\ref{app: general}.
+Two crucial messages this corollary delivers are (1) the SGD noise is different in strength and shape in different kinds of local minima and that they need to be analyzed differently; (2) the SGD noise contains a term that is proportional to the training loss $L_0$ in general.
+Recently, it has been experimentally demonstrated that the SGD noise is indeed proportional to the training loss in realistic deep neural network settings, both when the loss function is MSE and cross-entropy \citep{mori2021logarithmic}; our result offers a theoretical justification.
 The previous works all treat all the minima as if the noise is similar \citep{jastrzebski2018three, pmlr-v97-zhu19e, liu2021noise, wu2020noisy, Xie2020}, which can lead to inaccurate or even incorrect understanding.
 For example, Theorem 3.2 in \cite{Xie2020} predicts a high escape probability from a sharp local or global minimum.
 However, this is incorrect because a model at a global minimum has zero probability of escaping due to a vanishing gradient.
-In contrast, the escape rate results derived in \cite{mori2021logarithmic} correctly differentiate the local and global minima. \end{remark} We also note that these general formulae agree much better with the exact solutions we obtained in the previous section than the Hessian approximation.
-For example, the dependence of the noise strength on the training loss in Theorem~\ref{thm: Sigma label}, and the rank-$1$ noise of regularization are all well-reflected in these formulae.
+In contrast, the escape rate results derived in \cite{mori2021logarithmic} correctly differentiate the local and global minima.
+We also note that these general formulae are consistent with the exact solutions we obtained in the previous section than the Hessian approximation.
+For example, the dependence of the noise strength on the training loss in Theorem~\ref{thm: Sigma label}, and the rank-$1$ noise of regularization are all reflected in these formulae.
 In contrast, the simple Hessian approximation misses these crucial distinctions.
+Lastly, combining Theorem~\ref{theo: general formula} with Theorem~\ref{theo: liu2021}, one can also find the fluctuation. \begin{corollary} Let the noise be as in Theorem~\ref{theo: general formula}, and omit the terms of order $O(S^{-2})$ and $O(|\mathbf{w}- \mathbf{w}^*|^2)$.
+Then, when $\Gamma \neq 0 $ and when $\Lambda$, $H_0(\mathbf{w}^*)$ and $\Gamma$ commute with each other, $P_{r'}\Sigma=\frac{1}{S}\frac{\Lambda}{1-\mu}(2L_0H_0-\Gamma\mathbf{w}^*\mathbf{w}^{*{\rm T}}\Gamma)(H_0+\Gamma)^{+}\left[2I_D - \frac{\Lambda}{1+\mu}(H_0+\Gamma)\right]^{-1}$.
+When $\Gamma = 0$ and $L_0(\mathbf{w}^*) \neq 0$, $P_r \Sigma = \frac{2L_0}{S(1-\mu)}P_r\Lambda\left(2I_D - \frac{\Lambda}{1+\mu}H_0\right)^{-1}$.
+When $\Gamma = 0$ and $L_0(\mathbf{w}^*) = 0$, $P_r\Sigma = 0$.
+Here the superscript $+$ is the Moore-Penrose pseudo inverse, $P_r := {\rm diag}(1,\dots,1,0,\dots,0)$ is the projection operator with $r$ non-zero entries, $r\le D$ is the rank of the Hessian $H_0$, and $r'\le D$ is the rank of $H_0 + \Gamma$.
+For the null space $H_0$, $\Sigma$ can be arbitrary. \end{corollary}